 We still love Leslie’s Tostadas that were featured in our round up of Mexican dinner recipes that aren’t tacos, and I can’t thank her enough for introducing me to a new-to-me Mexican sausage in her recipe for Longaniza Pineapple Tacos that was featured in one of our weekly meal plans.
 Next up, I’m deciding between her recipes for Garlic Shrimp or Camarones a la Mexicana (pictured).
 Decisions, decisions.

 At Mexico in My Kitchen, Mely Martinez shares traditional home-style meals from across México.
-She focuses on the foods of places she’s lived in her home country and, lucky for us, there are many: 27 in all, giving us a taste of many different regions of the country.
-The teacher’s love of cooking comes from her time spent growing and picking vegetables on a farm with her grandparents and helping with tasks like grinding corn to make masa for what were surely the most deliciously fresh tortillas ever.
+She focuses on the foods from regions she’s lived in her home country and, lucky for us, there are many: 27 locales in all, giving us a taste of many different regions of the country.
+The teacher’s love of cooking comes from her time spent growing and picking vegetables on a farm with her grandparents and helping with tasks like grinding corn to make masa for what were surely the most deliciously fresh corn tortillas ever.
 (Want one.)

 Now living in the United States, Mely continues her own traditional of sharing regional home cooking with us, showcasing its glorious simplicity with recipes including Chorizo Potato Crispy Tacos (a favorite of mine!) and Three Pepper Stew (pictured).

-Maura is married to a Mexican man and has traveled her husband’s native county extensively, which explains the restaurant recommendations she offers on her site, too, which I love.
-Because, yes please to more travel around Mexico.
-Plus, I love Maura’s recipe for Sopa de fideo, a soup I fell in love with several years ago.
-She also taught me how to make Mangonadas.
+I love so many of Maura’s recipes, but I have to point out her Sopa de fideo, a soup I fell in love with several years ago.
+She also taught me how to make Mangonadas, those delicious spiced mango treats sold by street vendors.
 Then, she one upped herself and made Mangonada Popsicles, a smart, fun, easy twist on a classic Mexican recipe — and the perfect example of why I love her blog.

 While all of us at Cool Mom Eats are working hard to make sure that we share the work of all kinds of fantastic food bloggers who are both experts in their field or creating excellent food content but not (yet) best-selling authors or household names, it’s hard to know absolutely everyone.
-We’re always open to your own favorites, so drop us a line anytime or hit us up on Twitter or Instagram with suggestions.
+We’re always open to your own favorites, so drop us a comment here, anytime, or hit us up on Twitter or Instagram with suggestions!